araa47/CryptoChatBot/README.md

 ## Archietecture

-User message --> Slack --> Python --> Dialogflow --> Python (check if intent is price for coin) -->  3rd Party API for prices --> Slack
+User message --> Slack --> Python --> Dialogflow --> Python (check if intent is price/volume/stats for coin) -->  3rd Party API for prices --> Slack

 1) The program starts off with a slack bot that listens to converstations on a slack channel and waits for the user to tag the bot.